JavierRibaldelRio/Proyects-freeCodeCamp/Front-End-Development-Libraries/markdown-previewer/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/286233a3-bbac-46ab-bf16-013ae5f5b48d/deploy-status)](https://app.netlify.com/sites/easy-markdown/deploys)

-Is a web application that allows you to write Markdown simple way.
-Whilw you are writting markdown you will be watching the the markdonw code formated.
-Is a proyect for the FreeCodeCamp's Certification (FCC) on "Front End Development Libraries"
+It is a web application that allows you to write Markdown in a simple way.
+While you are writting markdown you will be watching the the formated markdown code.
+It is a project for the FreeCodeCamp's Certification (FCC) on "Front End Development Libraries"

 ## Usage

-To use it you have to acces to this URL: [https://easy-markdown.netlify.app/](https://easy-markdown.netlify.app/)
+To use it you have to access this URL: [https://easy-markdown.netlify.app/](https://easy-markdown.netlify.app/)

 ## Installation

-This is how to install this proyect to develop it
+This is how to install this project to develop it

 First of all, download it: